Natoora/django-logmachine-client/README.md

 Packaging
 ---------
-1. From the app root, run:
+1. Make sure you have the latest versions of setuptools and wheel installed:
     ```
-    python setup.py sdist
+    python3 -m pip install --user --upgrade setuptools wheel
     ```

-2. Commit the new package and push to Git Hub.
+2. Now run this command from the same directory where setup.py is located:
+    ```
+    python3 setup.py sdist bdist_wheel
+    ```